peopleware/cyber-risk-scenarios/doc/ReductionistScope.md

 that makes up a cyber system, the Confidentiality, Integrity, Availability, and Privacy Preservation of the cyber system as a whole is completely considered, recursively.

+> MUDO: What to do when a component is in general low risk, apart from a small part, that has higher risk?
+>
+> It is very hard, probably impossible, to only apply mitigations to a small part of a component.
+When a small part of a
+> component carries a higher risk, the entire component carries the risk, and mitigations apply to the entire component
+> as a whole.
+The component is the smallest unit.
+When we consider the extra cost of this and find it too high, a viable
+> alternative approach is to split of the small part into a separate component and to apply more stringent mitigations
+> to that separated, small component.
+This is a new reason in an architecture to split of a component.
+The extra cost of
+> the split must be compared to the extra cost of applying the more stringent mitigations to the whole original
+> component.

 [Interacting and nested components and cyber systems]:
   Interacting%20and%20nested%20components%20and%20cyber%20systems.png